IbrahimBagalwa/codes-explain/README.md

 ## Feedback and Support

 If you encounter any issues, have suggestions, or need assistance, please create an issue on the GitHub repository.
-Your feedback is crucial for the continuous improvement of Code Explorer.
+Your feedback is crucial for the continuous improvement of Code Explain.

 Happy coding! 🚀